Philodendron Varieties: 57 Different Types of Philodendron

 These plants are self-heading and do not vine as other Philodendrons do.
 Sometimes it can be challenging to distinguish between the Imperial Red and the Congo varieties since they are both hybrids and look pretty similar.

-The leaves on these plants are smooth and glossy, with the Imperial Red having red-tinged leaves that turn burgundy-purple then dark green as they mature.
+The leaves on these plants are smooth and glossy, with Imperial Red having red-tinged leaves that turn burgundy-purple and then dark green as they mature.
 On rare occasions, mature Imperial Green and Imperial Red plants may produce reddish-purple flowers.

 Joepii